Mbeya Tanzania Travel Guide

 Widely available from street food sellers and small eateries.

-Chai (sweet milky tea), Kahawa (area coffee), Tangawizi (ginger tea).
-Fresh fruit juices: passion fruit, mango, pineapple.
+Chai (sweet milky tea), Kahawa (local coffee), Tangawizi (ginger tea).
+Juices from fresh fruit: passion fruit, mango, pineapple.

 Mbeya has a diverse dining landscape, from quick street food to more formal hotel dining.